Skip to content

 spreading a chocolate batter on a sheet tray

-Bake at 350° for 15-17 minutes and then invert the cake onto a kitchen towel that’s been dusted with cocoa powder.
-Be sure to remove the parchment paper.
+Bake the cake: I bake it at 350 degrees for 15 to 17 minutes, then I invert the cake onto a kitchen towel that has been dusted with cocoa powder.
+I make sure to remove the parchment paper.

 inverting a chocolate cake onto a cocoa dusted towel

-Roll the cake up in the towel and let it completely cool to room temperature, which takes about 2 to 2 ½ hours.
+Cool the cake: I roll the cake up in the towel and let it cool completely to room temperature, which takes about 2 to 2 1/2 hours.

 rolling up a chocolate cake

-In the meantime, make the filling by whisking together the whipped cream, sugar, vanilla, and cocoa powder until medium-stiff peaks have formed.
+Make the filling: In the meantime, I whisk together the whipped cream, sugar, vanilla, and cocoa powder until medium stiff peaks have formed.

 whisking a whipped cream filling

-Next, add in the mascarpone cheese and whisk until stiff peaks have formed.
-Set in the refrigerator to rest.
+Finish the filling: Next, I add the mascarpone cheese and whisk until stiff peaks have formed.
+I set it in the refrigerator to rest.

 stuff peaks mascarpone filling in a mixer